AdobeDocs/experience-platform.en/help/profile/api/entities.md

 ## Access time series events in multiple schema entities

 You can access multiple entities that are connected through a relationship descriptor.
 The following example API call assumes a relationship has already been defined between two schemas.
-For more information on relationship descriptors, please read the Schema Registry API developer guide [descriptors sub-guide](../../xdm/api/descriptors.md).
+For more information on relationship descriptors, please read the Schema Registry API developer guide [descriptors endpoint guide](../../xdm/api/descriptors.md).

 You can include query parameters in the request path in order to specify which data to access.
 You can include multiple parameters, separated by ampersands (&).
 A complete list of valid parameters is provided in the [query parameters](#query-parameters) section of the appendix.